cirens-utd/turtlebot_controller/src/agent_control/readme.md

     Boolean to know if the file needs to be zipped.
 By setting this, you will create and distroy the logging timer and zip up the file.
 - logging_paused
     Boolean to pause the logging recording feature as long as it is set to true
+- _use_config_setup
+    Boolean used to offset from calibration node.
+Will use file self.config_file that is located in the current directory/Config
+- config_file
+    File name of offsets to use on transform
+- led_override
+    Boolean that will prevent the agent controller from changing the LED's due to the state changes

 ## Agent Methods
 - get_angle_quad